-The TCCA was incorporated under the laws of the State of Michigan in 1984 and has grown from only a few members at time of incorporation to a very viable and effective association with 34 Contractor members and 41 Associate members as of January 1, 2013.
+The TCCA was incorporated under the laws of the State of Michigan in 1984 and has grown from just a few members at the time of incorporation to an effective and viable construction industry association with 32 Contractor members and 38 Associate members as of January 1, 2014.

 This directory is provided as a service to our members and friends.
 We hope you will find it convenient and useful.
 We encourage everyone soliciting bids to call TCCA members and, whenever possible, to purchase goods and services from our Associate Members who help support our organization.

 Our consultant, Chuck Kerns, works only on a part-time basis but is available to provide assistance to members.
 For routine matters, contact Chuck.
 You can find his phone & fax numbers in the directory under consultants.
 Any problems of major importance should be directed to the Board of Directors so that they can give the consultant guidance which will be in the best interest of all our members.